Game Notes

 2026 Season Tickets On Sale Now!

-The 2026 season is shaping up to be our most exciting yet — and as a Member, you are at the center of it all.
-From upgraded game day experiences and exclusive events to the unforgettable moments leading into the biggest year in soccer, there’s never been a better time to be part of our community!
+From upgraded game day experiences and exclusive events, to the unforgettable moments leading into the biggest year in soccer, there’s never been a better time to be part of our community!